 The very idea of “rules” is highly situational.
 For example, the rules about paying taxes, since they are backed by such a strong authority and are so consequentially enforced, are usually kept.
 But the rules of, say, an electronic game are of such little importance that many such games have cheats built into them.

 And many cheaters prosper.
-When applying for a job, using connections to get yourself an interview, a job, a promotion, or perks is definitely cheating.
+When applying for a job, using connections to get yourself an interview, a promotion, or perks is definitely cheating.
 Yet the people who do this typically end up better off than the ones that insist on succeeding on their own merits and climbing the ladder one rung at a time.

 Yet the school mentality is still drilled into our young people, and even taken to ridiculous extremes.
 They’re taught that copying a digital music file is no different than stealing a car, that using a calculator to add two numbers is a high crime, and that getting a parent’s help to make their diorama project is “unfair to the other students”.

 Because diorama-making is SUCH an important skill in the real world.
 I’d hate to think how they’ll turn out if they never learn it.